 Assisted living services provide people what they need while they remain at home.
 The main difference from nursing homes is that they there isn’t care 24/7.
 The older individual will remain at home, and people will come to the home to help the person.

 For instance, meals may be delivered to the home.
 Some meal delivery services may provide hot meals, or they may be frozen and need to be heated.
-A nurse may come visit each day for a check-up and check on medications.
+A nurse may come to visit each day for a check-up and check on medications.
 A senior living assistant may come each day to help with cleaning and tidying up the living area, and help with activities of daily living, such as bathing and other hygiene needs.

 The benefit of assisted living services is that the person stays in his/her home, which can feel much better and be much less stressful than living in a nursing home.
 And generally less stressful living amounts to more healthy living.
 And of course healthy living is one of the main goals, so assisted living services may be the preferred choice.